 In addition to having cold hands and feet, blood stasis can lead to chronic fatigue, dizziness, pale complexion, dry skin, brittle hair, weak nails, numbness in the extremities, muscle spasms and cramps, and in women, scant or irregular menstrual cycles.

-Because blood in TCM theory also nourishes the mind, having blood stasis or deficiency can lead to mood imbalances as well as insomnia, and memory and concentration difficulties.
+Because blood in TCM theory also nourishes the mind, having blood stasis or deficiency can lead to mood imbalances as well as difficulty sleeping and cognition problems.

-So how do Chinese herbs work to resolve blood stasis?
-Herbs such as Dan Shen promote blood flow while the herbs San Qi and Hong Hua invigorate the blood (move the flow of Qi).
-Dang Gui has been proven to help protect vascular endothelial function.
-There are several other famous herbs in TCM for circulation.
+Certain Chinese herbs work to resolve blood stasis.
+For example, Dan Shen promotes blood flow while the herbs San Qi and Hong Hua invigorate the blood (move the flow of Qi).
+Meanwhile, Dang Gui has been shown in lab studies to help support vascular endothelial function.

 But taking several individual herbs isn’t the most convenient way to invigorate blood flow.
-Instead, try taking one of our 3 formulas for circulation.
+Instead, try taking one of our 3 formulas to support your circulation.